InteractiveMechanics/nmai-nk360-interactives/README.md

 * Clone the repository
 * Run `npm install` in the project directory

+##### Working with this repo
+There will be at least three people actively working in this repository.
+Keep it clean and organized for everyone's sake.
+If you make a change that impacts other people, please notify them via Slack and submit the change as a Pull Request with reviewers assigned so we can approve it.
+Pull anything that can benefit the team into the `Shared` directory where possible to save time.

 ### Project structure
 Each project folder (see 5-news-article-creator for a sample) should follow the same structure: